 Angus McCoss was appointed to the Board in December 2006.
-He is a geologist with a BP sponsored PhD and, prior to joining Tullow in April 2006 as General Manager Exploration, he had 21 years of wide-ranging exploration experience, working primarily with Shell in Africa, Europe, China, South America and the Middle East.
+He is a geologist with a BP sponsored PhD and, prior to joining Tullow in April 2006 as General Manager Exploration experience, working primarily with Shell in Africa, Europe, China, South America and the Middle East.
 He held a number of senior positions within Shell including Americas Regional Vice President Exploration and General Manager of Exploration in Nigeria.
 He is currently a non-executive Director of Ikon Science Limited and a member of the Advisory Board of the industry backed Energy and Geoscience Institute of the University of Utah.